localfilmmaker/sysadmin-tools/README.md

 # sysadmin-tools
-collection of scripts and tools
+A collection of scripts and tools.